-The Disability Coordinator, located in the Health and Counseling Center, evaluates documentation concerning accommodation requests for physical, psychological, and learning disabilities.
+The Disability Coordinator evaluates documentation concerning accommodation requests for all disabilities.
 The primary goals of the disability services staff are to accurately evaluate any disability, to determine how it might impact the student's academic career, and to provide equal access to higher education at Heidelberg University.
-Complete details are available on the Health and Counseling Center website.
-Students with documented learning disabilities are encouraged to contact the Health and Counseling Center staff to arrange for appropriate accommodations.
+Contact the Owen Center for assistance.